MDMA Withdrawal

 • Nausea: Feelings of nausea or gastrointestinal discomfort (less common)

-Factors Which Affect MDMA Withdrawal
+Factors That Affect MDMA Withdrawal

 Ecstasy withdrawal is influenced by a wide range of factors, making each individual's experience unique.

 • Dosage also plays a big role, with higher doses leading to more intense withdrawal effects.
-Also, individual differences including overall health, age, and genetic predisposition can impact the severity and duration of withdrawal.

 • Co-occurring mental health disorders, such as anxiety or depression, can exacerbate symptoms, making the withdrawal process more challenging.